 My 10 year old devoured the Harry Potter books a couple of years ago, but remains a huge fan and I’ve just started reading the books to my 8-year-old who is a slightly less enthusiastic reader, but I’m hoping that if I start reading the series to her she might be so excited about the stories she’ll start to read alone.

 If you read Science Sparks, you’ll know how much we enjoy science experiments.
 Bicarbonate of Soda (Baking Soda) and vinegar reactions are great fun to watch and a wonderful introduction to chemical reactions.
-To celebrate the 20th anniversary of the first Harry Potter book being published, we combined these ingredients with a Harry Potter theme to make these easy potions, perfect for every fan who’s dreamed of spending time in Professor Snape’s potion lab.
+To celebrate the 20th anniversary of the first Harry Potter book being published, we combined these ingredients with a Hogwarts theme to make these easy Harry Potter potions, perfect for every fan who’s dreamed of spending time in Professor Snape’s potion lab.

 Fizzy Cauldron Cordial